TACC/Core-CMS-Resources/apcd-cms/README.md

 ## APCD CMS

-This codebase has moved to https://github.com/TACC/Core-CMS-Custom `/apcd-cms/`.
+This codebase has moved to https://github.com/TACC/Core-CMS-Custom as `apcd-cms`.